sarsamurmu/estree-toolkit/src/docs/traversal.md

 You can stop the traversal using visitor context's `stop` method.

-!!!
-Your function has to be bindable
+:::Alert
-It won't work if it's not
+Your function has to be bindable.
+It won't work if it's not.

 ```js Bindable example
 const visitors = {